wxt406611016/MDR/readme.md

 ---
 This codebase has been developed and tested only with python 3.8.0.

-This code depends on several packages.
+The code depends on several packages.
 We recommend to use conda to build the dependencies for the code.
 However, the package louvain-python can not be found in conda repository.
-Therefore, for python-louvain package, use pip to install it. please follow the following instructions:
+Instead, use pip to install louvain-python package. please follow the following instructions:
 ```
-### build python 3.8.0
+### build python 3.8.0 environment
 $ conda create -n mdr python=3.8.0

 ### add channel